AInhoa84/music-sheet-generator/README.md

 #### 1.1.
 Amplitude rule model
 This model was build based on the idea that a note change implies a sudden variation of the amplitude of the wave's [envelope](https://en.wikipedia.org/wiki/Envelope_%28waves%29).
 This is not necessarily true, but it works for most cases.
 The model works as follows:

 a.
-Calculates the envelope.
-b.
-Finds candidates where there is a drastic change in the envelope's amplitude.
-c.
-Removes unusually short candidates using statistical information.
+Calculates the envelope. <br>b.
+Finds candidates where there is a drastic change in the envelope's amplitude. <br>c.
+Removes unusually short candidates using statistical information. <br>d.
-d.
 Checks whether it has missed a note using the note identification Neural Network.
-Basically, it checks whether between two onset candidates there is a change in the predicted note (in case there is, an onset was missed where the prediction changes).
-e.
-Double check the middle point between two candidates with a more accurate envelope.
+Basically, it checks whether between two onset candidates there is a change in the predicted note (in case there is, an onset was missed where the prediction changes).<br>e.
+Double check the middle point between two candidates with a more accurate envelope.<br>

 #### 1.2.
 Onset detection Neural Networks
 These Neural Networks were trained to, given a short piece of a waveform, detect whether there is a note onset or not.
 They are run throughout the whole wave.
 These are either based on temporal information from the wave or spectral (from the frequency domain) and are either narrow (shorter piece) or broad (longer piece):